-All present members of the Board of Directors began their term of office on 1 February 2020, on the amalgamation of two earlier Trusts.
+The majority of all present members of the Board of Directors began their term of office on 1 February 2020, on the amalgamation of two earlier Trusts, with the exception of Catherine Davies, whose term of office commenced 1 June 2016.
 They met in advance of that date, in order to consider strategic planning and to familiarise themselves with all the foundational documents of the MAT, including the Articles of Association and the Diocesan Scheme of Delegation.
 They also attended a Diocesan Training Day for Directors.
 These documents and associated training will be given to any future directors.
-In the year to August 2022, all directors continued to work and learn together across the whole range of their duties.
-This has strengthened the cohesion of the Board and incorporates succession planning from the start.
-From September 2023, the Board has introduced a committee structure to Board activities.
+From September 2022, the Board introduced a committee structure to Board activities, with the formation of separate Finance Committee, Audit & Risk Committee and Curriculum and Outcomes Committee.
 The Board's Governance Professional/Company Secretary regularly organises further training in those areas where self-evaluation reveals some specialist knowledge to be required, for example the interpretation of school performance data, and details of public funding and accounting for academies.